reelyactive/web-ble-demo/README.md

 Step 1: Enable Web Bluetooth in Chrome
 --------------------------------------

-Browse to [chrome://flags/#enable-web-bluetooth](chrome://flags/#enable-web-bluetooth) and select Enable, if permitted.
+Enter __chrome://flags/#enable-experimental-web-platform-features__ in the Chrome browser and select Enable, if permitted.

 Step 2: Load the web demo over HTTPS